Who is The Masked Singer? Spoilers, theories and clues revealed

 Episode two: ‘Part of Your World’ from The Little Mermaid

-Clues: Octopus is “bubbly”, “happy-go-lucky” and “always on the go” – regardless of all her arms, she’s “equally leggy” which is useful when making any pier her catwalk.
+Clues: Octopus is “bubbly”, “happy-go-lucky” and “always on the go” – regardless of all her arms, she’s “equally leggy” which turns out to be useful when making any pier her catwalk.

 “I love weight training” she revealed.

-Theories: The panel advised Cara Delevingne, Jodie Kidd, Tyra Banks and Nicole Scherzinger.
+Theories: The panel steered Cara Delevingne, Jodie Kidd, Tyra Banks and Nicole Scherzinger.

-Viewers at dwelling thought Octopus is likely to be Scherzinger’s fellow Pussycat Doll Ashley Roberts.
+Viewers at residence thought Octopus may be Scherzinger’s fellow Pussycat Doll Ashley Roberts.

 This.
 Ashley was within the Waitress musical = weight coaching?
 Cat stroll!
 Pussycat!
 Ashley is the Octopus!!! #MaskedSinger https://t.co/GZpnFzNkZ4